dram55/MarioMaker2OCR/readme.md

     - Pass these images to the Tesseract library to perform the OCR.
         - For the level code, use the whitelist command to help with accuracy: `tessedit_char_whitelist ABCDEFGHJKLMNPQRSTUVWXYZ0123456789-`
     - Write the results to a JSON output file.

+## Dependecies
+The [OpenCV](https://opencv.org/) library is used for image processing and [Tesseract](https://opensource.google.com/projects/tesseract) library is used for OCR (Optical Character Recognition).
+[EmguCV](http://www.emgu.com/wiki/index.php/Main_Page) provides a .NET wrapper for both of these libraries and is directly used for this project.

+### NuGet Packages
+- DirectShowLib v1.0.0
+- EMGU CV v4.1.0.3420
+- Newtonsoft.Json v12.0.2
+- log4net v2.0.8

 ## Known Issues
 - Silent errors thrown by library, need to restart program if it does not read correctly.